placemark/check-geojson/README.md

 # check-geojson

-_check-geojson development is supported by 🌎 [placemark.io](https://placemark.io/)_

-geojsonhint for 2023.

-I started working on geojsonhint in 2014.
-It's a pretty useful project.
-But it has been stagnant for a long time now, and has some annoying long-term issues.
+A spiritual successor to [geojsonhint](https://github.com/mapbox/geojsonhint), which is no longer maintained.

-check-geojson is intended to be a full successor for geojsonhint.
-Like geojsonhint, it is tailored to a particular usecase: writing GeoJSON by hand, or quickly sussing out issues in GeoJSON that you've received.
+check-geojson is a parser and validator for GeoJSON strings.
+It is tailored to the use cases of validating user-generated GeoJSON content, or troubleshooting GeoJSON that you've received.

+_Note: the API is not yet stable._

 ## [📕 API Documentation](http://check-geojson.docs.placemark.io/)